 Everybody wants to feel fulfilled, inspired, and somewhat challenged by their work.
 And, sometimes that’s just not a possibility after you’ve been there for too long.

-Whether you’re tired of the same old thing day in and day out or you’ve continuously been passed on for promotions and challenging new projects, sometimes you need to shake things up in order to feel a little alive at work again.
+If you like where you work but don’t feel challenged anymore, try talking to a manager or someone in a different department to see if there are any opportunities to take on something new.
+But if you’re tired of the same old thing day in and day out or you’ve continuously been passed over for promotions and challenging new projects, sometimes you need to shake things up in order to feel a little alive at work again.

 If that means leaving your current gig for something a little more inspiring?
 Then so be it.